bright/new-www/content/blog/choosing-mvp-tech-stack-in-2023-what-a-startup-founder-should-know.md

 When you build an MVP from scratch, there is a **huge temptation to use new trendy solutions**.
 For example, Apple’s SwiftUI.
 It is a framework that simplifies work for iOS developers.
 Yet it cannot be used in every situation as [explains Tomek Lizer](/blog/falling-in-love-with-programming-again-tomek-ios-developer/#if-you-had-to-start-an-ios-project-from-scratch-with-no-technological-debt-what-tools-would-you-use), a Senior iOS Developer at Bright Inventions:

 <blockquote><div>If it is a solution for a large group of users with a spectrum of Apple devices, then you can’t choose only Swift UI.
 No matter how trendy it is right now.
 Yet if the product targets a smaller group of tech-savvy users I would base it on Swift UI.
 Having in mind that it is still a young technology, you cannot cross off good old UIKit completely.</div><footer>Tomasz Lizer, Senior iOS Developer</footer></blockquote>

+So remember to adjust trendy tools to your product and target group.